Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Experiments

 \subsection{Simulation Studies}

-We compare our Algorithm~\ref{alg:regression} to two popular algorithms: DP-GD and AdaSSP (the only two methods that are used for comparison in~\citep{amin2023easy}).
+We compare our Algorithm~\ref{alg:regression} to two popular algorithms: DP-(S)GD and AdaSSP (the only two methods that are used for comparison in~\cite{amin2023easy}).
 Given our focus on small-scale datasets, we use the variant DP-GD for its more stable performance without the need to tune batch size.
-In addition, since our BinAgg provides CIs, we also compare it to SSP~\citep{DworkTT014, Sheffet17} and JLT~\citep{Sheffet17} that are capable of statistical inference.
+In addition, we also compare it to SSP~\citep{DworkTT014, Sheffet17} and JLT~\citep{Sheffet17} that also give CIs.
 The non-private OLS estimator is displayed for benchmarking purposes.